 Whilst lawyers always try to ensure that financial matters are finalised and that neither party can bring a claim against the other in the future it is vital that those couples who do not have financial orders in place review their situation because they may now face claims based on wealth subsequently acquired after their divorce.

 In this case Dale Vince married Kathleen Wyatt in 1981 when they were penniless new age travellers.

 They separated in 1984 and divorced in 1992.
-Three years later Vince founded Ecotricity which is now one of the largest green energy companies in the UK.
-He is said to be worth over £100m.
+Three years later Vince founded Ecotricity which is now one of the largest green energy companies in the

 He ex-wife took him to court 22 years after they divorced seeking £2m claiming that he left her destitute while he grew his business.

 Why is a Lasting Power of Attorney so Important?